apache/spark/docs/avro-data-source-guide.md

 ---
 layout: global
-title: Avro Data Source Guide
+title: Apache Avro Data Source Guide
 ---

+* This will become a table of contents (this text will be scraped).
+{:toc}

-Since Spark 2.4 release, [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) provides support for reading and writing Avro data.
+Since Spark 2.4 release, [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) provides built-in support for reading and writing Apache Avro data.

 ## Deploying
-The <code>spark-avro</code> module is external and not included in `spark-submit` or `spark-shell` by default.
+The `spark-avro` module is external and not included in `spark-submit` or `spark-shell` by default.

 As with any Spark applications, `spark-submit` is used to launch your application. `spark-avro_{{site.SCALA_BINARY_VERSION}}` and its dependencies can be directly added to `spark-submit` using `--packages`, such as,